We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 In fact, studies show that indoor humidity can affect respiratory infections and allergies, and that your health and wellbeing may be better off by maintaining indoor humidity levels between 40 and 60%.
-A dehumidifier can help you identify humidity levels, and keep a consistent air quality.
+The top dehumidifier can help you identify humidity levels, and keep a consistent air quality.

-- Best for houses: Ivation Smart Wi-Fi Energy Star Dehumidifier
+- Best overall: Ivation Smart Wi-Fi Energy Star Dehumidifier

 - Best for apartments: Honeywell 70 Pint Dehumidifier

 - Best quiet: TOSOT 50 Pint with Internal Pump Dehumidifier

 - Best for bathrooms: SEAVON Dehumidifier 35oz Dehumidifier

 - Best for houses: hOmeLabs Energy Star Dehumidifier